ZeeReviewz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 The more the better.
 Setting up 3 monitors brings numerous benefits as it increases productivity by multitasking across more screens.
 But how to set up 3 monitors on one computer?
 Sounds tricky?
 But it’s definitely not.
 The procedure includes a few simple requirements and steps to follow.

-Old version PCs have limited connectivity options that can be solved by purchasing additional hardware that can be a new graphic card, a docking station, USB to HDMI adapter, or an external multi-display adapter.
+Old version PCs have limited connectivity options that can be solved by purchasing additional hardware that can a new graphics card in a laptop, a docking station, a USB to HDMI adapter, or an external multi-display adapter.
 Next, look for the required cables to connect the monitor screens or the additional hardware to complete the system.
 Once all the requirements are fulfilled and completed.
-Move on the setting of the monitors with one computer.
+Move on to the setting of the monitors with one computer.

 Firstly, connect the video card and one monitor through a required cable that can be either HDMI, VGA, or DVI.
 This will be set up as the main display and will be set in the front of the display.
 The second monitor will be connected with alternate available ports on the video card. reboot the computer so that the PC will detect the connection of the second monitor on its own.